 Which NEIs are most suitable for an initial quantitative assessment?

-What types of survey data are needed to quantify key participant NEIs for AIC’s residential programs?
-Do 2018 participants perceive changes in these outcomes, as applicable to the upgrades they have made or received?
+What types of survey data are needed to quantify key participant NEIs for AIC’s residential initiatives?
+What were pre-program conditions at properties upgraded through AIC’s 2018 residential initiatives?

 What data and information are needed to support future NEI assessments?